isomerpages/nyp-sirs/_services/2l-union-assistance-training-programme-utap.md

 ---
-layout: leftnav-page-content
-title: Union Training Assistance Programme (UTAP)
+title: 'Union Training Assistance Programme (UTAP)'
 permalink: /services/consultancy/utap
-breadcrumb: Union Training Assistance Programme
+breadcrumb: 'Union Training Assistance Programme'
-collection_name: services
-second_nav_title: "Consultancy"
+third_nav_title: Consultancy

 ---

 <h4>What is Union Training Assistance Programme (UTAP)?</h4>

 <p>UTAP is a training benefit for NTUC members to defray their cost of training.
 This benefit is to encourage more NTUC members to go for skills upgrading.</p>